Brzeg: Medieval Poland

+Early modern period

+At the beginning of the 16th century there were two schools in Brzeg, a collegiate and a municipal school, both influenced by the scientific, cultural and literary currents of the University of Kraków.
+In 1529 Duke Frederick II of Legnica, in attempt to establish the town as a significant learning center, merged the two schools, but the town council, wanting to maintain control over the municipal school, led to the two being split again in 1534.

+The town continued to flourish under the reign of Duke George II.
+George II maintained close contacts with the Polish–Lithuanian Commonwealth and its nobility, and rebuilt the Ducal Castle in Renaissance style, built the Renaissance town hall, established a new mausoleum of the Piast dukes and built a new gymnasium, opened in 1569.
+The libraries of the old schools were merged into the newly named Piast Library.
+The gymnasium became popular among Polish nobility, whose children were often educated there.
+Among the graduates were Polish Royal secretary and poet Joachim Bielski and reformer Samuel Hartlib, co-founder of the Royal Society of London.

-In 1595 Brieg was again fortified by Joachim Frederick of Brieg and Liegnitz.
+In 1595 Brzeg was again fortified by Joachim Frederick of Brzeg and Legnica.
 In the Thirty Years' War it suffered greatly; in the War of the Austrian Succession it was heavily bombarded by the Prussian forces; and in 1807 it was captured by Napoleon's army.
 When Bohemia fell to the Habsburg monarchy of Austria in 1526, the town fell under the overlordship of the Habsburgs in their roles of Kings of Bohemia, although it was still ruled locally by the Silesian Piasts.
 Upon the extinction of the last duke George William of Legnica in 1675, Brieg came under the direct rule of the Habsburgs.